Stampeder525/SI364_Final/README.md

 #Usage

     Logging in: Upon first opening the app, the user will be prompted to sign in with google.
-They may do so using a new account or an existing one.
+They may do so using a new account or an existing one, but users will require a google account to use the app.
 They will then be redirected to the home page.

-    Finding Recommendations: On the home page, users may
+    Finding Recommendations: On the home page, users may search for recommendations by entering a song title, artist, genre, and token* (e.g. Bohemian Rhapsody, Queen, Rock) in the search field.
+To obtain a token, users must click the link above the form that will open a new tab where they may obtain a token.
+Once the user clicks "Submit", new recommendations will be added to their list.

+    Viewing Recommendations: To view recommendations, users may click on the "Your song recommendations" link at the top of the page.
+Here they will see a full list of all of the songs that have been recommended to them.

+    Rating Recommendations: To add or change a rating for one of the songs listed on the recommendations page, simply click the "Update Rating" button next to a song.
+The user will be redirected to the update rating page, where they may enter a rating between 1 and 10, then click "Update" to submit it.
+They will then be redirected back to the Recommendations page.

+    Viewing a Song: To see a specific song, users may simply click the title of a song on the Recommendations page, and they will be redirected to a new page that shows them various details about the song, as well as allows them to delete it.

+    Deleting a Song: To delete a song, simply navigate to a song's page and click the "Delete" button.
+Users will then be redirected to the Recommendations page.

 #Modules Required